Exact Diagonalization of Sums of Hamiltonians and Products of Unitaries

-The present Newton cradle results are derived in finite dimensions and we now show that they can be applied to generalize Shannon sampling theory to enable both variable Nyquist rates and finite numbers of samples.
+Here, the present results generalize von Neumann's theory to finite dimensions and we now show that they can be applied to generalize Shannon sampling theory to enable both variable Nyquist rates and finite numbers of samples without incurring truncation errors.
 To this end, let us assume given a Newton cradle, i.e., a family of Hermitian operators $S(\mu) = S+\mu \vert v\rangle\langle v\vert$ for fixed $S$, fixed $\vert v\rangle$ and for $\mu$ running through $\mathbb{R}$.
 We can then uniquely associate to every vector $\vert f\rangle$ in the Hilbert space the function $f(s):=\langle s\vert f\rangle$.
-These functions obey \be f(s) = \langle s\vert f\rangle =\sum_{n=1}^N\langle s\vert s_n\rangle\langle s_n\vert f\rangle=\sum_{n=1}^N\langle s\vert s_n\rangle~f(s_n), \ee and more generally, for any $\mu$: \be f(s) = \sum_{n=1}^N\langle s\vert s_n(\mu)\rangle~f(s_n(\mu)) \ee Here, $\langle s\vert s_n(\mu)\rangle$ can be assumed real and continuous as given in \cref{evecs}.
-On one hand, \cref{newsampling,newsampling2} reduce sampling theory to the fact that knowing the coefficients of a vector, $\vert f\rangle$, in the eigenbasis of one $S(\mu)$ implies knowing its coefficients in all bases, including the eigenbases of all other $S(\mu')$.
-On the other hand, \cref{newsampling2} shows that knowledge of the discrete set of amplitude samples $\{f(s_n(\mu))\}_{n=1}^N$ for a fixed $\mu$ suffices to reconstruct $f(s)$ for all $s\in\mathbb{R}$, establishing the equivalence of discrete and continuous representations of the information contained in $\vert f\rangle$.
-We can show that this result generalizes the sampling theory of \cite{AK-Shannon1,AK-Hao,AK-GUP2} by allowing not only variable Nyquist rates but also finitely many samples without incurring truncation errors, while recovering the sampling results of \cite{AK-Shannon1,AK-Hao,AK-GUP2} in the limit $N\rightarrow\infty$.
+These functions obey \be f(s) = \langle s\vert f\rangle =\sum_{n=1}^N\langle s\vert s_n\rangle\langle s_n\vert f\rangle=\sum_{n=1}^N\langle s\vert s_n\rangle~f(s_n) \ee and more generally, for any $\mu$: \be f(s) = \sum_{n=1}^N\langle s\vert s_n(\mu)\rangle~f(s_n(\mu)) \ee Here, $\langle s\vert s_n(\mu)\rangle$ can be assumed real and continuous as given in \cref{evecs}. \cref{newsampling} thereby beautifully generalizes and de-mystifies sampling theory: The reason why a bandlimited continuous function can be perfectly reconstructed from discrete samples is that knowing the coefficients (i.e., here the sample values) of a vector, $\vert f\rangle$, in the eigenbasis of one Hermitian operator $S(\mu)$ implies knowing the vector itself, and therefore implies being able to calculate its coefficients in all bases, including in the eigenbases of all other $S(\mu')$, which yields the bandlimited function everywhere.
+Further, \cref{newsampling2} shows that the function $f(s)$ can be reconstructed everywhere, i.e., for all $s\in\mathbb{R}$, from the samples taken on the discrete spectrum of \it any \rm of the operators $S(\mu)$, thereby yielding the equivalence of the continuous and the discrete representations of the information contained in $\vert f\rangle$.
+It is straightforward to see that this result generalizes the sampling theory of \cite{AK-Shannon1,AK-Hao,AK-GUP2} by allowing not only variable Nyquist rates but also finitely many samples without incurring truncation errors, while recovering the sampling results of \cite{AK-Shannon1,AK-Hao,AK-GUP2} in the limit $N\rightarrow\infty$.
 In turn, \cite{AK-Shannon1,AK-Hao,AK-GUP2} yield the Shannon sampling theorem \cite{Shannon} as the special case of an eternally constant Nyquist rate.